 - Begin collection actions such as tax liens, tax levies, and wage garnishments

-- File a substitute return on your behalf, which may overstate your tax debt
+- File a substitute tax return on your behalf, which may overstate your tax debt

-The minute you fail to file your tax returns, the IRS assesses a penalty, which includes a failure to file penalty, failure to pay penalty, and interest on the unpaid taxes.
+The minute you fail to file your tax returns on time and in full, the penalties and interest start to accrue.
+The IRS assesses penalties, including a failure to file fee, a failure to pay the penalty fee, and interest on your unpaid taxes.